Group Code for VS Code

 - External Code: For monorepos or multi-project setups, use "Scan External Project Folder"

-- Mixed Approaches: Combine standalone comments for major blocks with inline comments for important individual lines
+- Mixed Approaches: Combine standalone comments for major blocks with inline comments for important lines

 Troubleshooting